Get in Touch

 Exploring the Multidimensional Aspects of a Business Model

-• Applying the five Ws approach: who, what, where, when, why, and how
+• Applying the five Ws and H approach: who, what, where, when, why, and how

 Mapping the Business Landscape